haekkzer/2Take1Script/README.md

 > - **jhowkNx** and **TheSuspect**, for sharing of their created content, which could be included in the script.
 > - And all other People, who wrote a great suggestion and / or found issues in script!

+Just in case if you really enjoy my script, have nothing better to do in your life, you might as well donate something :)
+Here is my BTC adress:
+`1DDYg96dEWf1fzuN7Fw9weiiwyjk1T9Ly2`
+If you got problems, feel free to DM me on Discord (· · · · · - - · - · - · - · · ·#1337)

 ### Table of Contents

 [**Setup**](#setup)